St.John the Baptist Church /History

 -

-The village has a thriving community centre at its heart which provides activities for all ages, including a youth club, nursery and is the venue for the village pantomime.
+The village has a thriving community centre at its heart which provides activities for all ages, including a youth club, Playgroup and many other community bookings.
+It also hosts the Village annual Patomine.

 -